bjatkin/bear/README.md

 They are ordered roughly in the order of priority.
 This list is likely to change a lot and none of these features should be considerd gaurenteed.

+* Add a Wrap method to the Template type

 * Add a one stack option to print only the longest stack (e.g. the stack of the most senior error)

+* Improve the error stack.
+Right now it's including files like proc.go and asm_amd64.s

 * Add more options to transform JSON (filters, ordering, extra fields, etc.)